Society for the Teaching of Psychology: Regional Conferences

 Through its Director of Regional Conference Programming, the Society advertises and facilitates programs dealing with teaching at the seven APA-affiliated regionals conventions.
 In addition to supporting travel to three of these conferences by a Hall/Wolfe lecturer, the Society also provides funds to the remaining four regionals to support the expenses of a speaker on the teaching of psychology chosen by those regionals.

 STP programming promotes effective teaching and learning at regional meetings of the Eastern Psychological Association, the Midwestern Psychological Association, the New England Psychological Association, the Rocky Mountain Psychological Association, the Southeastern Psychological Association, the Southwestern Psychological Association, and the Western Psychological Association.

 International Conferences

 STP’s Director of International Programming collaborates with organizations that conduct international psychology conferences to encourage and facilitate teaching programming at these events.
 The Society co-sponsors at least one of these conferences each year and facilitates Society presence and several international events.

 Leadership

 STP governance consists of an executive committee, comprising the president, past-president, and president-elect, and vice presidents for resources, programming, membership, recognitions and awards, and diversity and international relations.

-The following table includes the current members of the executive committee for the STP.
+The members of the 2026 STP executive committee: